chromium/chromium/docs/security/shepherd.md

 OS, please [ask for help](#Ask-for-help), there is likely someone on the team that does and can help you.

-ChromeOS is in a separate issue tracker.
+ChromeOS is in the Google issue tracker.
 VRP reports for ChromeOS should be [directly reported to ChromeOS](https://bughunters.google.com/report).
-Please request the reporter submit direct to ChromeOS via that reporting route to ensure it is received by the appropriate team.
+Please request the reporter submit reports directly to ChromeOS in the future.
+For VRP and other human-submitted security bug reports specific to ChromeOS, please move the report corresponding component (componentid:1335705) in the Google issue tracker.
+Since this bug is being moved between trackers you will need to use your google.com account to move the bug into that tracker component.

+Some machine-discovered (Clusterfuzz, Crash AutoBugFiler, GWP-ASAN) may be specific to ChromeOS.
+If this is determined to be the case after investigation (please remember some GWP-ASAN or crash bug auto-filer bugs may have come from a ChromeOS crash, but the issue may not be specific to ChromeOS), move the bug to the appropriate ChromeOS component (componentid:1214738) in the Google issue tracker for these reports.
+Again, you will need to use your google.com account to move this bug into that component.

 ### Assign

 Security bugs are not automatically visible, so you must add people to get them fixed.
 For each bug, set:

-* The **Component Tags** – due to a limited set of auto-cc rules, this may add some visibility.
+* The **Component** – due to a limited set of auto-cc rules, this may add some visibility.
+This will "move" the bug into that component; this is the expected outcome.
+It can also be helpful to set additional **Component Tags** when a bug does not fall neatly into a single component.
 * An **assignee/owner**.
 Use `git blame` or look for similar past bugs in the tracker.
 * Lots of **cc**s.
 Copy everyone who could possibly be relevant.
 Use the owners